 Ortega, for his part, has been described by former colleagues and associates as “twisted,” “abusive,” “demean[ing],” “disgusting” “despicable” and a “terrible guy” who has “done nothing but to create hatred and division between people.”

-Twenty years after they received the New York City Police Department’s Medal of Valor for their efforts, Ortega attempts to dehumanize these Scientologists.
+Twenty years after they received the New York City Fire Department’s Medal of Valor for their efforts, Ortega attempts to dehumanize these Scientologists.

 Ortega’s anti-Scientology extremism and hate provides the best illustration of these descriptors; Ortega has systematically harassed and spread bigotry against Scientologists for more than a decade.
 Referring to the religious beliefs of Scientologists as “fake news” and inferring all Scientologists are liars, Ortega has stalked and endeavored to “out” Scientologists in their personal and professional lives—contacting the bosses of Scientologists to “reveal” their religious affiliation and spread defamatory lies in an effort to place their jobs at risk.
 He has posted gleefully about recently deceased Scientologists, attempting to blame Scientology for their passing and mocking their family members for seeking comfort in the religion; used slander to try to deny corporate partners and sponsors to Scientologists engaging in humanitarian projects; and stalked Scientologists on social media, reposting their messages out of context to malign them, including a video posted by a 14-year-old girl.